DionisisChar/Xml/README.md

 Feel free to adapt and use the provided examples in your projects, and don't hesitate to open an issue if you have questions or encounter any problems.

-Contributing
+## Contributing
 Contributions are welcome!
 If you have additional XML-related examples, improvements, or bug fixes, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your changes: git checkout -b feature/your-feature-name.
+2. Create a new branch for your changes: **'git checkout -b feature/your-feature-name'.**
-Make your changes and commit them.
+3. Make your changes and commit them.
-Push your changes to your fork: git push origin feature/your-feature-name.
+4. Push your changes to your fork: **'git push origin feature/your-feature-name**'.
-Open a pull request on the main repository.
+5. Open a pull request on the main repository.